protocolguild/documentation/docs/06-entity-&-operations.md

 The entity converts all tokens on a monthly basis to maintain a stablecoin reserve.
 This covers:

-1. $200k in reserve for 2 years of fixed annual/variable expenses incurred to operate the entity, hedge market volatility, and any unanticipated expenses
+- $200k in reserve for 2 years of fixed annual/variable expenses incurred to operate the entity, hedge market volatility, and any unanticipated expenses
-2. $100k in reserve for potential insurance claims against the foundation
+- $100k in reserve for potential insurance claims against the foundation
-3. stable base compensation for independent Operations contributors
+- stable base compensation for independent Operations contributors
     - $12.5k/month ($150k/year) to support Cheeky Gorilla's ongoing full-time contributions

 Generally, the entity should receive sufficient funding to cover the above, but not accumulate beyond that.
-These amounts are set by the membership, as noted in section [2.3 Rights -> Governance](https://protocol-guild.readthedocs.io/en/latest/02-membership.html#governance).
+These amounts are set by the membership, as noted in the [Governance](https://protocol-guild.readthedocs.io/en/latest/02-membership.html#governance) subsection of the docs.